Find Grad Schools

 Geographic Diversity

-Students from other countries are interested in Agriculture & Agriculture Operations, too.
+Americans aren’t the only ones with an interest in Agriculture & Agriculture Operations.
 About 19.0% of those with this major are international students.

 How Much Do Agriculture Majors Make?